Jahb/WedDataManagement/README.md

 To run the deploy script run `full-deploy.sh` from the root folder with the endpoint as an argument.
 So an example is: `./full-deploy.sh webdb.localdev.me`.
 Pods may take some time to ready up.

-If the K8 deployment is failing the service logic can still be tested with normal docker (If k8s is really not working :c ).
+If the K8 deployment is not working the service logic can still be tested with normal docker containers.
 `docker-compose up --build`
 You can use the localhost:8080 endpoint if not using k8s.